 Explore common questions and key information on Citrix security best practices and controls.

-Employees must accept and acknowledge understanding of the GSF policies and procedures as well as potential implications of not adhering to them.
+Employees must accept and acknowledge understanding of the GSAF policies and procedures as well as potential implications of not adhering to them.
 It is the responsibility of every employee with access to corporate information and information systems to know what behaviors are expected and to conduct their activities accordingly.
 Citrix’s Code of Business Conduct and Acceptable Use Policy (AUP) inform employees of what is acceptable and expected behaviors and conduct.

-To enable Citrix to deliver a consistent, scalable and secure cloud solution for Citrix customers, the GSF program undergoes regular reviews, evaluations and reports of the maturity and continuous growth efforts and improvement of the program.
+To enable Citrix to deliver a consistent, scalable and secure cloud solution for Citrix customers, the GSAF program undergoes regular reviews, evaluations and reports of the maturity and continuous growth efforts and improvement of the program.

 Citrix has an Asset Management Policy, which addresses how hardware and software assets are managed at Citrix.